Healthcare In Thailand for Expats

 It is also essential to understand the terms of your policy, as most medical cover includes deductibles, co-insurance, and co-pays.

-Deductibles are like insurance excess and show the amount you have to pay yourself before your coverage kicks in.
+Deductibles are like insurance excess and show how much you must pay yourself before your coverage kicks in.
 Co-insurance and co-pays are a percentage of treatment costs that you need to pay for each procedure.

 Some of the most popular expat insurers are Bupa Thailand, Allianz and Pacific Prime, and it’s well worth shopping around and comparing prices.